JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Sets the upper bounds on the variables.

 .. function:: getconstrLB(m::AbstractMathProgModel)

     Returns a vector containing the lower bounds :math:`lb` on the linear constraints.

 .. function:: setconstrLB!(m::AbstractMathProgModel, lb)

-    Sets the lower bounds on the constraints.
+    Sets the lower bounds on the linear constraints.

 .. function:: getconstrUB(m::AbstractMathProgModel)